 We didn’t actually explore much/any of the woodland around the lake because we didn’t have time on this trip.
 There are loads of footpaths around the park though, including cycling paths.
 There is also a large meadow with lots of picnic benches which is great for playing games in.
 You can get a permit for fishing and you can sail model boats on the lake.
 Near the car park there is a Go Ape, junior Go Ape, Forest Segway, a new Net Kingdom which looks amazing fun and Alice’s Treehouse which is a play area for older children.

 It took us about 45/50 minutes to get there and, now I know it exists we will absolutely be back to explore further.
+It’s right across the road from Langley Park Country Park which is also worth exploring.

 Entry – Free